imgag/ClinCNV/doc/somatic_CNA_analysis.md

 4. Playing with _Sensitivity_ and _Specificity_ balance (increase of the threshold `--scoreS` leads to higher _Specificity_ and lower _Sensitivity_ and vice versa, default value is 100, however due to size of CNAs and high level of noise due to usage of FFPE samples it is recommended to keep this value high):
 `--scoreS 150`

-5. Increasing or decreasing minimum length of detected variant (default = 5 data points or bigger):
+5. Increasing or decreasing minimum length of detected variant (measured in data points, default = 5 data points or bigger):
 `--lengthS 10`

 6. Including B-allele frequencies.
 Files with BAFs need to be located into same folder `/example/BAFs`: